holywater2/holyawter2.github.io/_pages/about.md

 My research interests include integrating AI into scientific research and using AI to uncover scientific facts.
 Also I am interested in physical and chemical concepts like solid state physics, simulation dynamics and molecular science, and also mathematical concepts like group theory and geometry.
 Recently, I am focusing on intergrating [Geometrical Deep Learning](https://geometricdeeplearning.com/) into the molecular science.

+\[News🚀\] Recently, one paper, "Gaussian Plane-Wave Neural Operator For Electron Density Estimation," has been accepted to ICML 2024.
+I'll be attending the conference (July 22-27) in Vienna, Austria.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.